yashmadan123/mslearn-openai/Instructions/Labs/06-use-own-data.md

 - Task 3: Observe normal chat behavior without adding your own data
 - Task 4: Connect your data in the chat playground
 - Task 5: Chat with a model grounded in your data
+- Task 6: Set up an application in Cloud Shell
+- Task 7: Configure your application
+- Task 8: Run your application

 ## Estimated time: 45 minutes